ZishuoYang/GEANT4-ScintillatorTile/README.md

 cd CMSSW_4_4_4/src
 cmsenv

-3. Compile the source code
+3. Compile the source code (replace "YOUR_NEW_PATH" by your new path to the source code directory) cd ~/myGeantSpace/bill-newLQ-build export G4BASE=/afs/cern.ch/sw/lcg/external/geant4 source $G4BASE/9.6/x86_64-slc5-gcc43-opt/CMake-setup.sh cmake -DWITH_GEANT4_UIVIS=ON -DGeant4_DIR=/afs/cern.ch/sw/lcg/external/geant4/9.6/x86_64-slc5-gcc43-opt/lib64/Geant4-9.6.0/ $HOME/YOUR_NEW_PATH/bill-newLQ
-cd ~/myGeantArea/bill-newLQ-build
-export G4BASE=/afs/cern.ch/sw/lcg/external/geant4
-source $G4BASE/9.6/x86_64-slc5-gcc43-opt/CMake-setup.sh
-cmake -DWITH_GEANT4_UIVIS=ON -DGeant4_DIR=/afs/cern.ch/sw/lcg/external/geant4/9.6/x86_64-slc5-gcc43-opt/lib64/Geant4-9.6.0/ $HOME/scratcharea/UserCode/YShin/LYSim-LO2
 make

 4a.
 The following commands executes the input macro files, and pipes the output to the corresponding output files